bcrist/vera/assembler/readme.md

 Strings can be though of as little-endian, base-256 integers.
 As such, integers and strings can generally be used interchangeably as needed, except for [Symbol Directives](#Symbol%20Directives) which must use string literals.

 ## Current address literal
 `$` resolves to the address of the current line's label (or if there is none, the address it would have if it existed).
-In code sections, it is equivalent to `.i IP`.
-In data and stack sections, the `IP` register would normally not be used, but `$` can still be used to compute distances from the current line
+In code sections, it is equivalent to `.i %ip`.
+In data and stack sections, the `%ip` register would normally not be used, but `$` can still be used to compute distances from the current line

 ## Symbols
 Symbols are names which represent values defined elsewhere in the program.